stewarda/Test/README.md

 CSV fields: AccountName,AccountNumber,Key,Secret,Asset Group Name

-AccountName:
-Name of the AWS account (example Stage_Storage)
+	AccountName: Name of the AWS account (example Stage_Storage)
-AccountNumber:
-The account number of the AWS account
+	AccountNumber: The account number of the AWS account
-Key:
-The iam key for the AWS account
+	Key: The iam key for the AWS account
-Secret:
-The iam secret for the AWS account
+	Secret: The iam secret for the AWS account
-Asset Group Name: (optional)
-Defines the name of the asset group that will be updated
+	(optional) Asset Group Name: Defines the name of the asset group that will be updated
-# this should be required

 2.1 Script excecution
 	python qualys.py -a cipher -f <csv file>

 	-f specifies the name of the .csv file containing the information about the AWS accounts

 After running the commmand, a new file is created with the name <csv file>.enc.
 This is then deleted the clear text file (filesystem wipe)

 2.2 Example
 	python qualys.py -a cipher -f AWS-Credentials.csv